 Longer-Lasting Light for Garage Door Openers

-Standard lightbulbs can't take much vibration, so they may not survive long in a garage door opener.
-The good news is, this LED was developed specifically for use in garage door openers.
-The bulb's electronics are shielded to prevent receiver interference with the opener's remote and the bulb is built to withstand vibration and low temperatures down to -22 degrees F. Plus, this bulb is rated for damp locations, unlike most LED's.
-Genie claims the bulb has a 25,000-hour life span, which is equivalent to about 17 years of use!
+Standard lightbulbs can’t take much vibration, so they may not survive long in a garage door opener.
+This LED bulb was developed specifically for garage door openers.
+The bulb’s electronics are shielded to prevent receiver interference with the opener’s remote, and the bulb is built to withstand vibration and low temperatures down to -22 degrees F. It’s also rated for damp locations, unlike most LED’s.
+Genie claims the bulb has a 25,000-hour life span, equivalent to about 17 years of use.